Only Natural Pet Stovetop Stew Dog Food receives the Advisor’s best rating of 5 stars.

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical wet dog food.

-Only Natural Pet Stovetop Stew is a meat-based canned dog food using a significant amount of chicken as its main source of animal protein, thus earning the brand 5 stars.
+Only Natural Pet Stovetop Stew is a grain-free canned dog food using a generous amount of named meats as its main source of animal protein, thus earning the brand 5 stars.